Man who ambushed Fargo officers searched online for 'kill fast' and for crowded area events, AG says

 Man who ambushed Fargo officers searched online for ‘kill fast’ and for crowded area events, AG says

-FARGO, N.D.
-(AP) — The man who shot three Fargo police officers and a civilian, killing one of the officers before an officer killed him, searched the internet for terms including “explosive ammo” and “kill fast,” as well as for what crowded area events might be happening in and around North Dakota’s largest city, authorities said Friday.
+The man who ambushed Fargo police officers during a traffic stop last week, killing one and wounding two others and a civilian, searched the internet for terms including “explosive ammo” and “kill fast,” as well as for what crowded events might be happening in North Dakota’s largest city, authorities said Friday.

 Mohamad Barakat, 37, was apparently driven by hatred and wanting to kill, and he didn’t seem to be particular about which group or individual he might target, state Attorney General Drew Wrigley said at a news conference.